KHUANG0228/DL-Spring-2026-Pixels-to-Predictions-DL-Vision-Challenge/README.md

 - Some intermediate cells may contain outputs from experimental trials or testing steps.
 The final notebook is provided to demonstrate the complete training, validation, and inference pipeline.
 - The notebook is provided to demonstrate the full training, validation, and inference pipeline.
 - The notebook loads the base model `HuggingFaceTB/SmolVLM-500M-Instruct` with `from_pretrained`.
 If executed in a fully offline environment, this checkpoint must already be cached or available locally before attaching the saved LoRA adapter weights from the attached google drive link.
+- AI Tooling Disclosure: I used OpenAI, Google Gemini for coding and debugging for this competition, and this also mentioned in the final report.

 ## How to Reproduce:
 - This competition applied the training, validation, images, and testing dataset from Kaggle competition: Pixels to Predictions: DL Vision Challenge, please download these files and the file from the model weights below before executing the pipelines.